 Often, the single keyword works effectively with multiple content types.
-For example, “sales management strategies” from our list could easily be turned into a “how to do X” tips style article, an infographic, an expert guide or a even roundup-style group interview.
-But not each one of those approaches is the ideal partner for that keyword topic, one that will help us achieve our goal of generating maximum SERP visibility and traffic opportunities for our site.
+For example, “#8 sales management strategies” on the above list easily evolves into a “how to do X” tips-style article, an infographic, an expert guide, or even a roundup-style group interview.
+However, to determine the approach that is the most ideal partner for that keyword topic, think about how to achieve the maximum SERP visibility and traffic opportunities for the site.

-- SERP Results: which types of content Google is showing in the SERPs for a specific keyword.
+- SERP Results: The types of content Google is showing in the SERPs for a specific keyword.

 - User Intent: The intent behind the keyword being searched (or more accurately how Google interprets the searcher’s intent).

-I’ve matched each keyword variant with a specific content type and a possible topic.
-I keep monthly searches as my main KPI here to help guide prioritization, unless there are other factors we’re considering that might trump demand (like buying stage, topic variety, or keyword difficulty, etc).
+Each keyword variant has been matched with a specific content type and a possible topic.
+The main KPI, monthly searches, serves here to guide prioritization, unless other factors might trump demand (like buying stage, topic variety, or keyword difficulty, etc).

-Let’s walk through how to develop a similar list, with steps and tips and what to keep in mind as you’re working through the process.
+Now, we’ll walk through how to develop a similar chart with steps, tips, and considerations for working through the process.

 |When mapping keywords to content types and topics: map informational keywords to information seeking topics, and map transactional keywords to transactional content topics.|

 To determine if the user’s intent is informational or transactional, look at the SERPs.
-Begin by plugging your keywords into Google and see what the results are.
-See exactly which types of content Google is returning for specific keyword search queries.
-This helps you understand exactly how Google interprets the searcher’s intent and takes the guess work out of choosing the right content approach.
+Begin by plugging your keywords into Google.
+Once you have the results, review exactly which types of content Google returns for specific keyword search queries.
+This analysis shows you how Google interprets the searcher’s intent, which reduces the guesswork in choosing the right content approach.

 For instance, entering “sales management” into Google results in mainly informational listings, along with a featured snippet with the basic definition of “sales management.”
 Even the “People also ask” questions are simple and exploratory in nature.